-Sources of numeric tracks in the Analysis view:
+Sources of data for numeric tracks:

-- Numeric data of any type imported via a Wiggle file using File > Add Track. - · Coverage tracks imported with an assembly.
+- Numeric data of any type imported via a Wiggle file (.wig) using File > Add Track (see Add tracks). - Coverage tracks imported with a SeqMan NGen .assembly package (see Add assemblies).
 This track displays a plot of values along one or more sequences in the session.
 Values are obtained automatically from assemblies added to the session.
 When the Coverage track is visible, it consists of a graph showing the depth of sequence coverage for each nucleotide position along the Analysis view.